Camino de Santiago with Auswalk

 OVERVIEW

-Back in the 9th Century, when the pilgrims began, the walk would begin from your home and end at Santiago de Compostela, however, a series of distinct routes have since emerged, and formalised over time.
+Back in the 9th Century when pilgrims first started to walk the Camino de Santiago, the walk would begin from your home and end at Santiago de Compostela, however, a series of distinct routes have since emerged and formalised over time.

 Now you can start from Seville in the south of Spain, the middle of France, Portugal, or the most popular route of all – The Camino Frances (The French Way) which begins just over the Pyrenees into France, a St Jean Pied de Port.